Blankred0/Ip-grabber/README.md

 Otherwhise the choose subdomain won't work and he choose you a random subdomain.

-#Tip: Make sure you have PHP and pyfiglet installed on your computer. :)
+#Tip: Make sure you have PHP installed on your computer.
-For pyfiglet it's `pip install pyfiglet`
 For serveo make sure you have open ssh installed.
 If you don't have open ssh installed run the folowing command :

-For ubutu it's :
+For debian it's :
 ```bash
 sudo apt-get update
 sudo apt-get install openssh-server